microsoft/MIMWAL/CONTRIBUTING.md

 ## Contributing to MIMWAL Wiki

-The two ways to contribute for MIMWAL Wiki are again: Fork the Repository or Submit an Issue.
+The two ways to contribute to MIMWAL Wiki are again: Fork the Repository or Submit an Issue.

 ### Fork the MIMWAL Wiki Repository.